 The non-stop use of chemical pesticides and synthetic fertilizers has led to enormous progress in farming.
 These components have indeed made various crops available in larger quantities.
 However, their excessive use of them had severe consequences for the soil and the entire ecosystem.
 Typically, such a negative influence on the environment makes organic farming more necessary.

 Simply put, this farming method relies on natural and biological elements throughout the process.
-If you want to know more about organic farming, keep reading this blog.
+If you want to know more about organic farming, keep reading this blog or write for us.
 We will discuss different aspects of organic agriculture, including its definition, importance, and history.
 Moreover, you will get to know its requirements and even challenges.
 So, stay tuned.

 What is organic farming?